The goal of Juveriente® is to bring the same health benefits of healthy Japanese food that Japanese women are enjoying.

 “Epidemiology of Breast Cancer in Japan and the US” by Kumiko SAITA and Tomotaka Sobue, JMAJ 52(1): 39-44, 2009

 The report says, “Both the incidence and mortality rates of breast cancer are considerably lower in Japan than in the US.
 The cause of the difference may come from the higher proportion of obese people in the US than in Japan and differences between people in the two countries in eating habits, physical features, age at menarche, and reproductive history.”

 They also report that such rates have been increasing in Japan and decreasing in the US.
 One of the reasons of such an increase in Japan is that their diet has been westernized.

 (The intention of this report is not such a comparison, but they try to find hints to prevent the breast cancer from the analysis of such tendencies. )

-As one of the hints what makes such numbers of Japanese women so low, other researchers of the same entity, National Cancer Center (Japan) reported that more daily intake of fermented soy foods has a significant reverse correlation with the onset ratio of breast cancer.
+As one of the hints what makes such numbers of Japanese women so low, other researchers of the same entity, National Cancer Center (Japan) reported that more daily intake of fermented soy foods, one of the most common healthy Japanese foods, has a significant reverse correlation with the onset ratio of breast cancer.
 (Refer “Is there a cohort study about the safety of soy?”)